dschwenk94/viral-clipper/README.md

 ---

-**Built with AI assistance** 🤖 - Automated viral moment detection powered by advanced heuristics and machine learning.
+**Built with ❤️ and AI** - Making viral content creation accessible to everyone